Course Number and Title: ESL 048 Advanced ESL Listening and Speaking

 - After listening to a story, dialogue, or short lecture, provide an appropriate spoken response to a spoken prompt.

-- Give a presentation offering a summary, opinion, or narrative and engage audience in a discussion about the main ideas and details.
+- Engage audience in a discussion about the main ideas and details of a spoken presentation.

 Students should refer to the Student Handbook for information on the Academic Standing Policy, the Academic Integrity Policy, Student Rights and Responsibilities, and other policies relevant to their academic progress.